Japanese Scrolls Pocket SquareRegular price £145.00

 Various Japanese hanging scrolls, c.
 16th-18th centuries, Japan. © The Trustees of the British Museum, London

-This pocket square is inspired by a number of magnificent hand painted Japanese scrolls in the British Museum’s collection.
+This pocket square is inspired by a number of magnificent hand-painted Japanese scrolls in the British Museum’s collection.

 The centrepiece is inspired by a hanging scroll painted by Kano Tsunenobu of a pheasant on a pine tree in snow from the late 17th century to early 18th century.
-The corner elements are inspired by a hanging scroll attributed to Kano Utanosuke of a Japanese wax-wing resting its wings on a branch of peach blossom from the late 16th century – early 17th century.
+The corner elements are inspired by a hanging scroll attributed to Kano Utanosuke of a Japanese wax-wing resting its wings on a branch of peach blossom from the late 16th century too – early 17th century.

-The border elements are then inspired by a hanging scroll (1795-1818) painted by Chobunsai Eishi of a Chinese beauty, Yang Guifei, playing the flute and seated alone on an elaborate Chinese-style throne, surrounded by flowering trees and peonies.
+The border elements are then inspired by a hanging scroll (1795-1818) painted by Chobunsai Eishi of Chinese beauty, Yang Guifei, playing the flute and seated alone on an elaborate Chinese-style throne, surrounded by flowering trees and peonies.

 A subtle piece that adds a level of intrigue to a jacket pocket, the soft tones and rich history provide a guaranteed talking point.

-If you are not completely happy with your purchase for any reason, we will provide a full refund or exchange.
+Returns: Free 90 day returns.
+If you are not completely happy with your purchase, we will provide a full refund.

 Questions?
 If you have any questions for us regarding any aspect of our products, or just need some tips, then please don't hesitate to get in touch at firstname.lastname@example.org